Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Related Work

 \section{Related Work}

-Closely related work has been already discussed throughout the paper.
+Closely related work on the two themes of the paper (deadlock freedom by typing and functional calculi with concurrency) has been already discussed throughout the paper.
 Here we comment on other related literature.

-\paragraph{Asynchronous communication} Asynchronous communication has a longstanding history in process algebras (see, e.g., \cite{conf/concurrency/BergstraKT85,conf/ifip/HeJH90,conf/lics/deBoerKP92}).
-The first accounts of asynchronous communication for the $\pi$-calculus were developed independently by Honda and Tokoro~\cite{conf/ecoop/HondaT91} and by Boudol~\cite{report/Boudol92}.
+\paragraph{Asynchronous Communication} Asynchronous communication has a longstanding history in process algebras (see, e.g., \cite{conf/concurrency/BergstraKT85,conf/ifip/HeJH90,conf/lics/deBoerKP92}).
+The first accounts of asynchronous communication for the $\pi$-calculus were developed independently by Honda and Tokoro~\cite{conf/ecoop/HondaT91,conf/occ/HondaT91} and by Boudol~\cite{report/Boudol92}.
 Palamidessi~\cite{journal/mscs/Palamidessi03} shows that the synchronous $\pi$-calculus is strictly more expressive than its asynchronous variant, due to \emph{mixed choices}: non-deterministic choices involving both inputs and outputs.
-Beauxis \etal~\cite{chapter/BeauxisPV08} study the exact form of asynchronous communication modeled by the asynchronous $\pi$-calculus; they examine communication mediated by different mechanisms (bags, stacks, queues) in the synchronous $\pi$-calculus, and prove that bags lead to the strongest operational correspondence to the asynchronous $\pi$-calculus.
+Beauxis \etal~\cite{chapter/BeauxisPV08} study the exact form of asynchronous communication modeled by the asynchronous $\pi$-calculus; they examine communication mediated by different mechanisms (bags, stacks, queues) in the synchronous $\pi$-calculus, and prove that bags lead to the strongest operational correspondence with the asynchronous $\pi$-calculus.

-Asynchrony is a relevant phenomenon in session $\pi$-calculi; as we have discussed, the communication structures delineated by sessions strongly influence the expected ordering of messages.
+As discussed already, asynchrony is a relevant phenomenon in session $\pi$-calculi; the communication structures delineated by sessions strongly influence the expected ordering of messages.
 The expressiveness gap between asynchronous and synchronous communication shown by Palamidessi in the untyped setting does not hold in this context, since session-typed $\pi$-calculi consider only deterministic choices and do not account for mixed choices.
-A notable exception is the work on \emph{mixed sessions} by Casal \etal~\cite{conf/esop/VasconcelosCAM20,journal/tcs/CasalMV22}, which does not address deadlock-freedom.
-Nevertheless, fundamental differences between mixed choices in untyped and session-typed settings remain, as recently established by Peters and Yoshida~\cite{conf/express/PetersY22}.
+A notable exception is the work on \emph{mixed sessions} by Casal \etal~\cite{conf/esop/VasconcelosCAM20,journal/tcs/CasalMV22}, which does not address deadlock freedom.
+Nevertheless, fundamental differences between mixed choices in untyped and session-typed settings remain, as established by Peters and Yoshida~\cite{conf/express/PetersY22}.